-Although toileting milestones can vary between children, there are general age ranges that certain skills should be developed by.
-For example, tells you they need to go to the toilet by 2 years old, or can toilet independently at 5 years old.
+Toileting training is a developmental milestone that can vary between children.
+But there are general age ranges that certain skills should be developed by.
+For example, by 2 years old, your child should be able to tell you they need to go to the toilet.
+Or by 5 years old, they should be toileting independently.
 If your child is not yet toilet trained in the day by 4 years old, you may want to discuss this with your local doctor or Occupational Therapist.

 Remembering that each child may start their toilet training at different ages, we will talk about some general age ranges of toilet training and some tips to help your child learn to use the toilet independently.